-Covid: Double-vaccinated contacts in England told to take daily rapid test
+Covid: Double-vaccinated contacts in England told to take daily rapid tests

 - Published